lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 ]
 ```

-Ok, now use one of the resource groups to get a list of function apps.
+> Ok, now use one of the resource groups to get a list of function apps.
 For more information:
 https://learn.microsoft.com/en-us/cli/azure/functionapp?view=azure-cli-latest
 Note: Some of the information returned from this command relates to other cloud assets used by Santa and his elves.

 ```
 az functionapp list --resource-group northpole-rg1
 ```

+The output of this command is gigantic which is why I chose to clip some unnecessary fields in the resulting JSON.

 ```json
 [